Russell, New Zealand: Marae

+Climate

+Russell has a humid subtropical climate.

 Economy

 Russell is now mostly a "bastion of cafés, gift shops and B&Bs".

-Pompallier Mission, the historic printery/tannery/storehouse of the early Roman Catholic missionaries, Is the oldest surviving industrial building in New Zealand, while the town's Christ Church is the country's oldest surviving Anglican church.
+Pompallier Mission, the historic printery/tannery/storehouse of the early Roman Catholic missionaries, is the oldest surviving industrial building in New Zealand, while the town's Christ Church is the country's oldest surviving Anglican church.
 The surrounding area also contains many expensive holiday homes, as well as New Zealand's most expensive rental accommodation, the Eagles Nest.
-The photographer Laurence Aberhart lives here.

 A car ferry across the Bay of Islands runs between Okiato and Opua, and is the main tourist access to Russell.
 There is a land connection, but this requires a substantial detour (the ferry route is only 2.3 kilometres, while the land route is 43.5 km).